-Ms Marie Maxwell, who is now our Executive Headteacher, had been supporting Bangabandhu since January 2018 as requested by the Local Authority and Bangabandhu Governing Body.
-Following further discussions with Tower Hamlets and the Governing Bodies of both schools, we have decided to extend this arrangement on a more formal basis.
-During this period, Ms Maxwell will serve as Executive Headteacher across both schools.
-This agreement will be reviewed annually by the Governing Bodies of both schools, to see how things are progressing.
+Ms Marie Maxwell, who is our Executive Headteacher, started to support Bangabandhu in January 2018 as requested by the Local Authority and Bangabandhu Governing Body.
+Following further discussions with Tower Hamlets and the Governing Bodies of both schools, we decided to extend this arrangement on a more formal basis.
+Ms Maxwell serves as Executive Headteacher across both schools.
+This agreement is reviewed annually by the Governing Bodies of both schools, who evaluate the effectiveness of this arrangement.

-Ms Maxwell will split her time between both schools and will be based at Bangabandhu generally on Mondays, Tuesdays and part of Wednesdays while being at Globe for the rest of the week.
+Ms Maxwell splits her time between both schools and is based at Bangabandhu generally on Mondays, Tuesdays and part of Wednesdays while being at Globe for the rest of the week.

-Her role will be to support the strategic direction of both schools, supporting the leadership team in improving both schools further as well as finding benefits to both schools of partnership working.
-Ms Carly Williams, our Deputy Head, will take on the role of Head of School and be responsible for the daily running of the school as well as working with Ms Maxwell on the strategic direction of our school.
+Her role is to focus on the strategic direction of both schools, supporting the leadership team in improving both schools further as well as finding benefits to both schools of partnership working.
+Ms Carly Williams is our Head of School and is responsible for the daily running of the school as well as working with Ms Maxwell on the strategic direction of our school.